“China’s economic miracle will end soon because the environment can no longer keep pace.” – Pan Yue, deputy environmental director (Larson, 21)

 Natural Resources and Conservation | Natural Resources Management and Policy

 Lee, Amanda, "Renewable Energy and Agriculture: Promoting Biogas in the Rural Communities of the Lashihai Wetland Nature Reserve" (2008).
 Independent Study Project (ISP) Collection.
-Paper 60.
+60.